ashwini2206soni/concourse_ci_vault/README.md

 ```

-Next, we will generate a tls-cert to be used for authentication between the concourse web node and vault
+Next, we will generate a tls-cert to be used for authentication between the Concourse web node and Vault

 The following script will init a local CA authority and generate the certs needed